Wootric/slate/source/includes/_custom_fields.md

 Keys cannot contain characters such as '$', '.' or the NULL character.
 Values cannot be nested hashes or arrays.

 ## What Custom Attributes can I send to Wootric?
 Send any custom attributes you like to Wootric, as long as they are in a string, integer, or date format.
 We find that the most meaningful attributes for Net Promoter Score segmentation include things like user type, price plan, engagement, and geography.

-## Is there a limit on the number of Custom Attributes I can send to Wootric?
-At this time, we limit you to 5 attributes, with an additional limit of 5 values for each attribute.

 ## What does this look like within Wootric?
 The addition of custom attributes brings new functionality to your Wootric dashboard.
 Attributes